-While patients are often unaware of their sleep apnea, their sleep partners or roommates are usually the first people to notice this concern.
+While patients are often unaware of their sleep apnea, their sleep partners or roommates are usually the first to notice this concern.
 We understand how important it is for you and your loved ones to get a good night’s sleep every night.
 This is why we are happy to provide sleep apnea treatment services.

 Learn more about how we help sleep apnea patients below.